JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### GI Jacobian

 Additionally, since both temporal and spatial resampling use neighboring pixels, we need to add a Jacobian determinant to the MIS weights to account for the change in sampling domain.

 The Jacobian proved to be one of the hardest parts of ReSTIR GI.
 While it makes the GI more correct, it also adds a lot of noise in corners.
-Worse, the Jacobian tends to "explode" into super high numbers that result in overflow to `inf`, which then spreads over the entire screen due to resampling and denoising.
+Worse, the Jacobian tends to make the GI calculations "explode" into super high numbers that result in overflow to `inf`, which then spreads over the entire screen due to resampling and denoising.

 The best solution I have found to reduce artifacts from the Jacobian is to reject neighbor samples when the Jacobian is greater than 2 (i.e., a neighboring sample reused at the current pixel would have more than 2x the contribution it originally did).
 While this somewhat works, there are still issues with stability.
 If I leave Solari running for a couple of minutes in the same spot, it will eventually  lead to overflow.
 I haven't yet figured out how to prevent this.

+Using the balance heuristic (and factoring in the two Jacobians) for MIS weights when resampling also helped a lot with fighting the noise introduced by the Jacobian.

 #### GI Shading